r-hub/blog/content/post/2026-06-01-jarl/index.md

 Note that you could run Jarl checks manually as we did, or you could tell a LLM to run Jarl.
 To quote Hannah's colleague [Emil Hvitfeldt](https://emilhvitfeldt.com/post/ast-grep-r-claude-code/), *"When coding or using coding agents, one way to improve your workflow is by using CLI tools with a very clear focus."*. 🫡

 What's even better with Jarl is that it is actively developed!
-The [open PR](https://github.com/etiennebacher/jarl/pull/454) to add a check for unused *function arguments* is in particular very exciting!
+The [open PR](https://github.com/etiennebacher/jarl/pull/454) to add a check for unused *function arguments* is very exciting in particular!

 [^1]: This inspired an [issue](https://github.com/etiennebacher/jarl/issues/497).
 As noted there, for this function one should add an [exception as a comment](https://jarl.etiennebacher.com/howto/suppression-comments) or in the [config file](https://jarl.etiennebacher.com/reference/config-file#unused_function).